Introduction

 Mirari Cold Plasma System Disclaimer

 - Purpose: The Mirari Cold Plasma System is a Class 2 medical device designed for use by trained healthcare professionals.
-It is registered for use in Thailand and Vietnam.
+It has received clearance from the U.S. FDA and is registered for use in Thailand and Vietnam.
 It is not intended for use outside of these locations.

 - Informational Use: The content and information provided with the device are for educational and informational purposes only.
 They are not a substitute for professional medical advice or care.